Sitecore-Community/docs/xDB/xdb-architecture/xdb-session-state/index.md

 * If shared session state is being managed **out of process**, the xDB knows that Bob already has an active session - it is able to use information about the contact and his engagement level state.
 If this information was not available in shared session state, Bob would be seen as being a 'New Visitor' on his mobile phone despite that not being the case.

-Sharring session data across devices **in a multi-CD setup** requires `OutProc` session management.
+Sharing session data across devices **in a multi-CD setup** requires `OutProc` session management.
 Every CD needs access to the shared session state in order to know about contact details and engagement states.

 ### Cluster-forwarding

 In a geographically distributed setup, you have a cluster of CDs and session state server *per cluster*.
 The session state server needs to be as close to the CDs as possible to ensure the best possible performance.
-If for any reason a contact starts a session on cluster A, and a second, concurrent session on a different device in cluster B, they are [i]redirected to their original cluster[/i] by the CD environment.
+If for any reason a contact starts a session on cluster A, and a second, concurrent session on a different device in cluster B, they are *redirected to their original cluster* by the CD environment.
 This is possible because the first session causes a lock to be placed on the contact, which ties them to a particular cluster.
 This behaviour is not possible without `OutProc` session management.

 ## Do I have to use OutProc session management?